Troubleshooting

 Fault auto-recovery

 If overcurrent, overtemperature, or reverse voltage is detected, the port enters protection mode.
-GPIO 20 reads LOW while the fault persists and returns HIGH once the condition clears.
+GPIO 20 (ADDON_PWS_FAULT) reads LOW while the fault persists and returns HIGH once the condition clears.

 USB